thuang45/CS131-F22-TestcasesForAll/README.md

 ## Bug Bounty

 If you're a student and you've found a bug - please let the TAs know (confidentially)!
-If you're able to provide a minimum-reproducible example, we'll buy you a coffee (at the very least)!
+If you're able to provide a minimum-reproducible example, we'll buy you a coffee - if not more!

 ## Licensing and Attribution